 How will we know we’ve succeeded?

 Our goal is to get people talking, thinking and planning.
-There’s not an easy or comprehensive way that we’ll be able to measure how many people we reach, but it is our hope that the unintended pregnancy rate begins to go down.
+There’s not an easy or comprehensive way that we’ll be able to measure how many people we reach, but it is our hope that the unintended pregnancy and STD rates begins to go down.
 This type of measurement will take time for many reasons, but we’ll be keeping a close eye on the numbers and will report back what we learn.
 So stay tuned.